Technology for Students

 What computer facilities are available for students at Wofford?

-There are three public computer centers that provide students with access to Apple and Windows computers, premium software and laser printers.
+There are three public computer areas that provide students with access to Apple and Windows computers, curricular software and laser printers.

 Monday - Thursday 7:30AM - 11:00PM